aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/adjusting-barcode-appearance/_index.md

 weight: 30
 description: "How to Adjust Barcode Appearance-Related Properties in Aspose.BarCode for Java"
 keywords: "Generate Barcodes, Customize Barcode Image, Change Barcode Appearance, Barcode Appearance in Aspose.BarCode for Java, Work with Barcode Image in Aspose.BarCode for Java, Generate Barcodes in Aspose.BarCode"
-url: /java/image-formatting-and-display-settings/
+url: /java/working-with-barcode-image/
 ---
-This article provides all necessary information about adjusting barcode appearance-related properties, including image size, rotation angle, paddings, and borders.
+In the present article, you can find details about customizing various parameters of barcodes to be generated, such as barcode label size, rotation angle, barcode paddings, and barcode image borders.

-{{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/net/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}
+{{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## **Overview**
-In ***Aspose.BarCode for Java***, class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) allows creating barcode labels according to the specified scenario where each element has the fixed position relative to other elements in a barcode image, as shown in the scheme below.
-A barcode image may include the following elements: barcode bars, borders, paddings, top and bottom captions, and barcode text.
-All elements besides the barcode label itself are optional.
+***Aspose.BarCode for Java*** provides class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) to generate barcodes in line with the predefined settings so that each element of a barcode image gets its fixed position relatively to other elements, as shown in the scheme below.
+A barcode label comprises the following parts: barcode text, bars, top and bottom captions, image borders, and paddings.
+All elements besides barcode bars are optional.

 <p align="center"><img src="barcode_view_scheme.png"></p>

 ## **Barcode Image Sizing Modes**

-In the general case, ***Aspose.BarCode for Java*** adjusts the size of a barcode image (width and height) automatically.
-However, it is possible to customize the image size settings manually by specifying the height and width of a barcode image using *SetImageHeight* and *SetImageWidth* properties of class [*BaseGenerationParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BaseGenerationParameters).
+In general, ***Aspose.BarCode for Java*** defines barcode image size in terms of height and width automatically.
+The library enables developers to manage image size settings manually by determining the height and width of barcode labels through *setImageHeight(Unit value)* and *setImageWidth(Unit value)* methods of class [*BaseGenerationParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BaseGenerationParameters).

-The size of a barcode image can be managed according to different sizing modes that can be set by initializing an instance of the [*AutoSizeMode*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/AutoSizeMode) enum of class *BaseGenerationParameters*.
-This parameter can take the following values: *Interpolation*, *Nearest*, and *None*.
-The *Interpolation* and *Nearest* modes imply that barcode image size gets adjusted according to the required values of width and height while most of the other parameters are ignored.
-In contrast, the *None* mode defines the size of a barcode image ignoring width and height but considers other parameters, for example, such as *XDimension*.
-By default, *AutoSizeMode* is set to "*None"*.
+Barcode image size can be varied by using varios sizing modes that can be enabled using the [*AutoSizeMode*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/AutoSizeMode) enum of class [*BaseGenerationParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BaseGenerationParameters). *AutoSizeMode* provides the following options: *None*, *Nearest*, and *Interpolation*.
+In *Interpolation* and *Nearest* modes, barcode image size is managed based on the values of width and height, and other parameters are ignored.
+In turn, when the *None* mode is enabled, barcode image size is defined ignoring width and height; instead, other parameters, such as *XDimension*, are used. *AutoSizeMode* takes the *None* value by default.

-Below, the available barcode sizing modes are described in detail along with sample barcode labels and code snippets.
+Further in the article, different barcode sizing modes are discussed.

 ### **AutoSizeMode.None**
-As mentioned previously, when the *None* mode is set, the size of the generated barcode image is based on various parameters while the values of width and height are not taken into consideration.
-The main method used to define barcode size is provuded by class [**](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeParameters) called *setXDimension*.
-It specifies the minimum size value of bars for 1D barcodes or cells for 2D ones.
-Then, this value is used to calculate most of the other barcode parameters.
+As outlined above, setting the *None* mode implies that barcode image size is managed based on different parameters ignoring width and height.
+To specify barcode size, class [*BarcodeParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeParameters) provides a special method called *setXDimension*.
+It is used to define the minimum size of bars in 1D barcodes or cells in 2D barcodes.
+Other barcode sizing parameters are calculated based on the *XDimension* value.

-Barcode symbologies usually specify the minimum value (*XDimension*) to ensure compatibility between scanning and printing equipment used in open systems (barcode labels need to be readable by scanners utilized in different companies). *X-Dimension* determines the density of a symbology, in other words, defines the amount of information that can be stored in a barcode.
-When *X-Dimension* is small, the area required to display each character in a barcode label is less compared with the case when *X-Dimension* is large; thus a barcode can store more information per linear inch and is considered to be of higher density.
-Otherwise, increasing the width of the narrowest element (*X-Dimension*) enlarges the space required for each character and reduces the number of characters per inch.
+Various barcode standards often determine *XDimension* to provide compatibility between printing and scanning equipment units so that barcode images could be captured by scanners used in various companies. *XDimension* is related to the data density of a barcode type, meaning that it determines the amount of data that can be encoded in one barcode.
+Setting a small value of *XDimension* results in covering less space to place each encoded character in a barcode image.
+In contrast, setting a bigger value of *XDimension* leads to enlarging the area required to encode each character and decreasing the number of characters per inch.

-The barcode image provided below has been created in the *None* mode.
+The barcode label shown below has been generated using the *None* mode.

 <p align="center"><img src="autosizemodenone.png"></p>

-The following code snippet illustrates how to set the *AutoSizeMode* property to *None*.
+The following code sample explains how to set the *AutoSizeMode* property to *None*.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.DataMatrix, "ASPOSE");